Hiring a Building Contractor

 Your choice of contractor can make a big difference.
 You don’t want someone who is never there to supervise the work; just hands it off to his day laborers.

-For instance, when adding a room to your home, after the foundation’s been dug, you will find it aggravating to have hired someone who has no care about construction except getting paid.
+For instance, when adding a room to your home, after the foundation’s been dug, you might find it aggravating to have hired someone who has no care about construction except getting paid.

 Good luck with your construction.